ODE to $L^p$ norms: Introduction

 Let $p\colon \N \to [1,\infty)$ be a `varying exponent'.
 Define first a $2$-dimensional Banach space by $\R \oplus_{p(1)} \R$, then a $3$-dimensional one $(\R \oplus_{p(1)} \R)\oplus_{p(2)} \R$ and proceed recursively to obtain $n$-dimensional spaces

 and, finally, by taking an inverse limit, this yields a space which can be written formally as

 Thus, this is a space normed by taking a limit of semi-norms corresponding to the $n$-dimensional spaces above.
 The recursive construction of the spaces can be regarded trivial at each step, but the end result may exhibit some peculiar properties, depending on the selection of the sequence $(p(n))_{n\in\N}$, see \cite{talponen}.
 For instance, it provides an \emph{easy} example of a separable Banach space $\X$ with a $1$-unconditional basis such that $\X$ contains all spaces $\ell^p$, $1\leq p<\infty$, almost isometrically.
-In any case, this appears a rather natural way of constructing Banach sequence spaces (cf. Kalton et al. \cite{kalton1,kalton2}).
+In any case, this appears a rather natural way of constructing Banach sequence spaces and appears to have been first discovered by A. Sobczyk and J.W.
+Tukey \footnote{The author presented some of the ideas in this paper in the following function space related meetings in 2014: Edwardsville, Albacete, Mekrijarvi; in 2015: Kitakyushu, Delhi.
+The author is grateful to L. Maligranda for bringing the above historical account to author's attention in Kitakyushu (see also \cite{Maligranda}).} (see \cite[p.
+96]{Sobczyk}, cf. Kalton et al. \cite{kalton1,kalton2}).

 The main aim of this paper is to study `a continuous version' of the above class of sequence spaces $\ell^{p(\cdot)}$, thus a space of suitable functions $f\colon [0,1]\to \R$, instead of sequences.
 The idea is somewhat similar here, knowing the norm of $f$ up to a coordinate $0<t<1$, i.e. $\|1_{[0,t]}f\|$, and knowing the value $|f(t^+ )|$ is sufficient information in predicting the accumulation of the norm right after $t$, i.e. knowing $\|1_{[0,t + dt]}f\|$.
-For example, if $f(r)=0$ for $t< r < s$, then we should have $\|1_{[0,t]}f\|=\|1_{[0,s]}f\|$, and if $|f(t^+ )|>0$, then$\|1_{[0,t]}f\|<\|1_{[0,s]}f\|$, and so on.
+For example, if $f(r)=0$ for $t< r < s$, then we should have $\|1_{[0,t]}f\|=\|1_{[0,s]}f\|$, and if $|f(t^+ )|>0$, then $\|1_{[0,t]}f\|<\|1_{[0,s]}f\|$, and so on.
 This intuitive description of the accumulation of the norm is captured by a suitable ODE in such a way that its weak solution, $\varphi_f \colon [0,1]\to [0,\infty)$, shall represent the norm as follows:

 so that in particular $\varphi_ f (0)=0$ and $\varphi_ f (1)=\|f\|$.
 The above equation \eqref{eq: main} neatly outlines the overall strategy implemented in the beginning of the paper.
 The basic idea in accomplishing this and the heuristic motivation appear shortly, see Section 1.2.
-Differential equations have been previously studied in connection to varying exponent spaces and Sobolev spaces (see. e.g. \cite{die0}, \cite{fan}, cf. \cite{perna}) but apparently not in the same vein as they arise here.
+Differential equations have been previously studied in connection to varying exponent spaces and Sobolev spaces (see. e.g. \cite{die0}) but apparently not in the same vein as they arise here.